-To further address the risk of unsolicited threats, stakeholders should be required to only access the network from work devices and not their own gadgets.
-Such as a case that needs the application of a two-way SSL certificate that is necessary for the authentication of clients before allowing them to access the network.
+To further address the risk of unsolicited threats, stakeholders should be required to only access the network from work devices and not their gadgets.
+This is where an application called a two-way SSL certificate comes in – it helps make sure the right folks get into the network after proving who they are.

-Organizations can also leverage two-way SSL certificates to help them protect their websites against unauthorized access and infiltration of dangerous bots.
+Organizations can leverage two-way SSL certificates to protect their websites against unauthorized access.

 Where is the Two-way Certificate Authentication Most Suited?

 - Two-way SSL certificates work best when a website owner wants to limit access to certain users.